 Marijuana, marihuana or cannabis, is listed as a Schedule I controlled substance in Pennsylvania’s Controlled Substance, Drug, Device and Cosmetic Act in section four (35 P.S. § 780-104(1)(iv)).
 Possession of even a small amount of marijuana is punishable as a misdemeanor in Pennsylvania.
 Punishments and penalties for marijuana-related offenses typically depend on the quantity of marijuana involved, whether the marijuana was merely possessed, or whether it was cultivated, sold or distributed.

 If you have been charged with marijuana possession in West Chester, PA, Michael J. Skinner of the Skinner Law Firm will listen to the facts of your particular situation and make every effort to fight the allegations against you.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged marijuana crime today.
+Michael is a former prosecutor who will use his knowledge of the criminal justice system to fight for a favorable outcome in your case.
+Call (267) 388-3476 for a consultation about your alleged marijuana crime today.

 Marijuana is defined in Pennsylvania under the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-102) in section two.
 Marijuana, also known as marihuana, pot, weed, ganja, bud or chronic consists of all forms, species and varieties of cannabis, including growing plants, plants not growing, seeds, resin, and any compound, derivative, preparation or mixture from marijuana, the plant’s resin or seeds.